 The simplest breakdown of the difference between an OMS and DOM is this:

 - An Order Management System (OMS) is the system that manages and tracks the entire order process.

 - Distributed Order Management (DOM) is an advanced portion of that system that allocates order fulfillment to the most optimal location.

 In the graphic above we can see where DOM fits into the Order Management process.
-The order management process starts when an order is received.
+The order management process starts with receiving an order.
 The second step with the location icon is when the order is fulfilled by the warehouse (this is where DOM comes in).
-In the third step, the order is delivered.
+The third step is order delivery.
 Distributed order management (DOM) optimizes the second step in the OMS process.
 Optimization occurs when looking at each location and seeing what inventory is on hand.